autorope/donkeycar/docs/guide/simulator.md

 ### Load Scene

 Client=>Sim.
-Asks the sim to load one of 4 scenes from the Menu screen.
+Asks the sim to load one of the scenes from the Menu screen.
+(Menu only)

 Fields: